johanbove/johanbove.github.io/_posts/2015-09-29-Windows-Bluetooth-Mouse-Connection-Fixed.md

 - Set the value of the key to the decimal value 40.
 - reboot the machine

-After the reboot I am no longer experiencing the annoying BlueTooth connection hickups.
+After the reboot I was no longer experiencing the annoying BlueTooth connection hickups for while.
-I will keep an eye out of course in case the connection issue returns.
+But unfortunately I still experience the mouse cursor freezes.

 ## The original source: How do I enable AFH in Windows?